 NEW ALBUM: I AM A HIGHLIGHTER PEN

-On November 8, 2019, "I Am a Highlighter Pen" will be released.
+On November 8, 2019, "I Am a Highlighter Pen" was released.
 This is the second full-length album from Progressive Dream Pop artist, G.T.
 Thomas.
 Click here to order your copy of the album!
+Or find it at: Spotify – Deezer – Apple Music – YouTube – Amazon – GooglePlay

-The album consists of nine, vibrant, cohesively arranged tracks, written and recorded by Thomas in November 2018 (1 year ago).
+The album consists of nine vibrant tracks, written and recorded by Thomas in November 2018 (1 year ago).
 Her debut album, 2011's "The Luckless Pedestrian Years," was a compilation of various recordings she'd made over a period of about 6 years, and this was an approach that she had no interest in repeating, especially because of the varying quality and instrumentation from one track to the next.

 But as G.T.
 Thomas pursued work as a freelance musician offering services (including lyricist, composer, producer, and vocalist) to other people's projects, no other approach to making a record of her own material had surfaced.
 Perhaps a part of her became convinced that releasing any more full-length records was simply not in the cards for her.